lucendio/lecture-devops-infos/hints.md

+### A guided path *(WIP)*

+*Please note, that the following outlines do not claim to be exhaustive.*

+#### (1) Preparation

+* if you have very little experience on UNIX basics a/o the terminal a/o, take a look at the [tutorial](./links.md#unixlinux-basics) and spent some time and make yourself familiar with these technologies

+* check out the application and get it to work locally

+* think about where you want to host your infrastructure (and thus the application)
+  * is one of the [available cloud providers](./links.md#cloud-providers) an option?
+  * does your own computer have enough resources (to host one or more virtual machines)?
+  * if non of these options work for you, please get in touch
+  * (also, if you are uncertain about this whole part)

+* take a look at some of the core technologies you might be going to use
+  * runtime:
+    * hypervisors: VirtualBox, QEMU, VMware
+    * container engines: Podman, Docker, LXC
+  * automation:
+    * allocate:
+      * Terraform, if you want to deploy to the cloud
+      * Vagrant, if you want to run stuff locally (verify that the available resources on your computer is sufficient)
+    * configure: Ansible, Chef, Salt
+  * CI/CD: Jenkins, Concourse, Gitlab, Github Actions
+  * Monitoring: Prometheus + Grafana, EFK

+#### (2) Writing the concept

+* necessary pieces: VCS, CI/CD, environments, monitory

+* make yourself familiar with e few *Internet standards & distributed concepts:* IP, DNS, HTTP(S), load balancing, proxying

+* think about how the deployment process of the *"workload"* should look like
+* think about how you want to create the infrastructure and automate the process (entirely described in code)

+* create a new Git repository and put a `concept.md`

+* visualize the overall setup that you have planned - maybe [draw a nice diagram](https://app.diagrams.net)

+* by the time you hand in the first version of your concept, you should have started to write some infrastructure code, even it is just a few lines; maybe start with setting up an environment; usually, one needs a computer (e.g. virtual machine) first to then configure the environment and deploy a service in it

+#### (3) Implementation

+* use the repository that already contains your concept and add all the infrastructure code that does not need to sit next to the source code of the [application](https://github.com/lucendio/lecture-devops-app) you want to deploy

+* (fork the [application](https://github.com/lucendio/lecture-devops-app) repository if you need to introduce changes in order to make it work with your implementation

 ### Technical Tips

 * a change in VCS can be, for example, a modification of the code or a new tag